keithalewis/papers/options.md

 for $x\not= a$.
 Note the left and right limits as $x\to a$ equal $f''(a)$.
 This proves the original formula is valid.

+The formula show how to approximate any continuous payoff with a cash position, a forward contract, a portfolio of puts, and a portfolio of calls.

 ## Remarks

-If the payoff function has jumps, digital options can be used to replicate it.
+If the payoff function has jumps, digital options can be used to replicate.